cachebag/Ticked/README.md

 ---
-# 📟 **_Tick_** is a Terminal based task and productivity manager built in Python over the Textual library.
+# 📟 **_Ticked_** is a Terminal based task and productivity manager built in Python over the Textual library.
 Intended for University Students, but usable for everyone.

 ## Currently in v0.1.3.
 [Read the release notes here.](https://github.com/cachebag/Ticked/releases/tag/v0.1.2)